Long and Dark, Shiny and Black: Harley Earl, Bill Mitchell, and the Cadillac Sixty Special PDF Print E-mail

 HARLEY EARL

-Harley Earl's people called him "Misterl" -- the honorific was so automatic that it became like an integral part of his name.
-In an organization that epitomized corporate conformity, Earl was a distinctive and imposing figure in every way, 6'4" (1.93 m) tall and over 250 pounds (114 kg), with a rakish sense of personal style.
-In the gray-suited world of GM, Earl wore tailored white suits and blue suede shoes, maintaining a wardrobe in his office so he could have different outfits in the morning and afternoon.
+Harley Earl’s people called him “Misterl” — the honorific was so automatic that it might just as well have been part of his name.
+In an organization that epitomized corporate conformity, Earl was a distinctive and imposing figure in every way: 6’4″ (1.93 m) tall and over 250 pounds (114 kg), with a rakish sense of personal style that ran to tailored white suits and blue suede shoes.
+He even maintained a wardrobe in his office so that he could select an outfit to suit each situation.
 Earl was gruff and less than articulate, in part to cover up a mild stutter about which he was very self-conscious, but he had a sense of showmanship to rival P.T.
 Barnum.

 Unlike most GM execs, who came from Detroit and cut their teeth on its automotive culture, Harley Earl was from California.
 In 1925, the 31-year-old Earl was working in a custom body shop run by Cadillac's West Coast distributor, Don Lee, developing bespoke bodywork for wealthy customers.
 His work came to the attention of Cadillac's new general manager, Larry Fisher, who was preparing a new 'near-luxury' companion car for Cadillac, the LaSalle.
 Fisher arranged to bring Earl to Detroit to design it.